Use the Worldwide Disclosure Facility (WDF) to disclose a UK tax liability that relates wholly or in part to an offshore issue.

 The following customers can make a disclosure:

-- an individual about your own tax affairs or your company’s tax affairs, this includes director or company secretary
+- company’s tax affairs, which includes where you’re a director or company secretary

 - on behalf of someone else, for example, if you’re a tax adviser, a personal representative or an executor of an estate